Virginia lawmakers pass long-overdue budget bill with tax rebates, extra aid for schools

 The legislation does not address a proposed casino in Richmond, meaning the city can proceed with a planned voter referendum this fall.

-Youngkin hasn’t yet said if he will seek changes to the budget as passed.
-If he does, lawmakers will have to return again to Richmond to consider them.
+Youngkin hasn’t yet said if he will seek changes to the budget as passed, which would mean lawmakers would have to return to Richmond to consider his proposed amendments.
+But he issued a statement heralding the bill’s passage.

-“The governor is pleased the general assembly is sending him a budget,” Youngkin’s spokeswoman Macaulay Porter said in a written statement Wednesday in anticipation of the vote.
+“While the process took longer than needed, more than $1 billion in tax relief is on the way to Virginia veterans, working families and businesses.
+Additionally, this collaborative effort ensured the funding of our shared priorities: investing in students and teachers, supporting our law enforcement community and transforming the way behavioral health care is delivered in the Commonwealth,” Youngkin said.

 Because Virginia operates on a two-year budget cycle, with the full plan adopted in even years and tweaked in odd years, this year’s delay in approving the legislation has not impacted state government services or payroll.
 But it has led to consternation from school districts, local governments and other interests impacted by the state’s taxation and spending policies.